AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 >[!NOTE]
 >
 > For projects on Commerce version 2.4.5, you must [install the Adobe I/O modules](https://developer.adobe.com/commerce/extensibility/events/installation/#install-adobe-io-modules-on-commerce).
 In Commerce version 2.4.6+, these modules are loaded automatically.
+For the AEM Assets integration for Commerce, you only need to install the modules.
+App Builder setup is not required.

 >[!ENDSHADEBOX]